Wilmot, Ontario: Communities

-The township comprises the communities of Baden, Berlett's Corners, Haysville, Josephburg, Luxemburg, Mannheim, New Dundee, New Hamburg, New Prussia, Petersburg, Phillipsburg, St. Agatha, Schindelsteddle and Wilmot Centre, as well as most of Punkeydoodles Corners, a crossroads which straddles the municipal boundaries of Wilmot, East Zorra – Tavistock and Perth East.
+The township comprises the communities of Baden, Berlett's Corners, Foxboro Green, Haysville, Josephburg, Luxemburg, Mannheim, New Dundee, New Hamburg, New Prussia, Petersburg, Phillipsburg, St. Agatha, Schindelsteddle and Wilmot Centre, as well as most of Punkeydoodles Corners, a crossroads which straddles the municipal boundaries of Wilmot, East Zorra – Tavistock and Perth East.

 St. Agatha was initially called Wilmot and then it was renamed probably after the local Catholic church that had been built in the 1830s.

 Most early settlers to this area were German: Amish Mennonites, Lutherans, and Roman Catholics.
 The latter were the majority, making St. Agatha the centre of Catholic community in the Township.
 By 1834, there were two public log schools and a Catholic log school.
 More modern school buildings were erected about 20 years later.
 The Amish Mennonites built their meeting house in 1885.

 Some of the settlers moved on to other areas so the community remained small.
 In 1869, the population was only and by 1890 it had dropped to 200.
 By 1906, there was a hotel, a blacksmith shop, some stores and various tradesmen.